abhinavnatarajan/RedClust.jl/docs/src/index.md

    1. A naive method is to restrict the search space to those clusterings visited by the MCMC sampler.
 This method is implemented in RedClust in the function [`getpointestimate`](@ref).
    2. A better method is the SALSO algorithm ([Dahl et al., 2022](#dahl)), implemented in the [R](https://www.r-project.org/) package [salso](https://CRAN.R-project.org/package=salso), which heuristically searches the space of all possible clusterings.
 You can use the [RCall](https://github.com/JuliaInterop/RCall.jl) package in Julia to make calls to the salso package in R if you have R and salso installed.

-## Citing this package
-If you want to use this package in your work, please cite it as:

-Natarajan, A., De Iorio, M., Heinecke, A., Mayer, E. and Glenn, S., 2022.
-‘Cohesion and Repulsion in Bayesian Distance Clustering’, arXiv [2107.05414](https://arxiv.org/abs/2107.05414).

 ## Bibliography
 ```@raw html
 <a id="betancourt"></a>